 The patent applications for PCM usage in thermal management of lithium-ion batteries, ultracapacitors, and fuel cells are held by AllCell Technologies.
 The company’s preferred PCM is a graphite composite material, which is a blend of wax and the same component found inside pencils.

 AllCell’s passive heat management technique is based on the utilization of Phase Change Composite (PCC).
 PCC wraps each lithium-ion cell, absorbing and transmitting heat away from the cells to significantly improve cell life by preventing fire or damage to the cell.
-AllCell is currently creating battery packs for light EVs such as motorcycles and scooters using their PCM technology.
+AllCell is currently developing battery packs for light electric vehicles, such as motorcycles and scooters, utilizing their PCM technology.

 Advanced Cooling Technologies Inc

 The battery used in an electric vehicle determines its performance.
-During the operation of an electric car, batteries endure rapid heating, particularly at the start of charging, which might result in a fire.
-Using a heat pipe and a Phase Change Material (PCM) to cool the battery can prevent this.
-While the heat pipe is responsible for transferring the heat energy from the battery, PCM functions as a heat sink when the battery runs.
+During the operation of an electric car, batteries undergo rapid heating, particularly at the start of charging, which can lead to a fire.
+Using a heat pipe and a Phase Change Material (PCM) can help prevent this.
+While the heat pipe is responsible for transferring heat energy from the battery, the PCM functions as a heat sink when the battery is in operation.
 This makes the battery’s performance stable and extends its lifespan.

 Heat pipe and PCM provide benefits such as high efficiency, ease of use and integration, the ability to lower battery temperature uniformly, and the ability to be used for more than 20 years.

-The heat pipe is a closed tube made up of three parts: the evaporator, the adiabatic section, and the condenser.
-According to a study released by E3S Web of Conferences, the use of the heat pipe, as well as heat pipe and PCM for battery cooling systems, would greatly reduce the temperature on the battery’s surface.
+The heat pipe consists of a closed tube comprising three parts: the evaporator, the adiabatic section, and the condenser.
+According to a study released by E3S Web of Conferences, the use of a heat pipe, as well as a heat pipe and phase change material (PCM) for battery cooling systems, would significantly reduce the temperature on the battery’s surface.
 If just the heat pipe is used, it is caused by heat absorption by the evaporator.
-Meanwhile, when a heat pipe is paired with PCM, the temperature drops as well.
-As a result, the outcome is better than when simply a heat pipe is used.
+Meanwhile, when a heat pipe is paired with a phase change material (PCM), the temperature also drops.
+As a result, the outcome is better than when a heat pipe is used.

 Allatherm

-Heat loops are the next technical step after heat pipe assemblies superseded the archaic, heavy, and inefficient solid metal heat sinks in computers.
+Heat loops are the following technical step after heat pipe assemblies superseded the archaic, heavy, and inefficient solid metal heat sinks in computers.

 Heat Pipes and Heat Loops are heat superconductors.
-Today no one alternative heat transfer device can be as efficient as a Heat Pipe/Loop.
+Today, no alternative heat transfer device can be as efficient as a heat pipe or loop.
 And Allatherm is one of the companies using the technology for better thermal management.

 Allatherm’s HPCS-HP-45 is a heat pipe charging system for charging stations.
 It is a small volumetric fluid dosing device used to charge two-phase heat transfer systems such as heat pipes, loop heat pipes, and thermosiphons with high-pressure fluids (Tboil<30 °С).